bsl546/energym/docs/sources/ap2g.rst

 Electrical systems
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Regarding the electrical part, SMARTLAB system includes a PV array, a community battery and two EV.
+Regarding the electrical part, Apartments2 system includes a PV array, a community battery and an electric vehicle (EV).
+The active surface area of the PV panels is 58m2 with an inclination of 40° and south oriented.
+Rated electrical power output of the PV generator is 10750W.
+In the grid scenario, community battery and electric vehicles charging are used to reduce the amount of electricity exchanged from the grid.
+The community battery capacity is 10kWh and it is composed by a single string of 5 modules in series.
+The maximum power for charging is 4000W and for discharging is 4000W.
+Both EV batteries have a capacity of 20kWh and two modules in parallel compose each of them.
+The maximum power for charging is 3700W.
 The first EV is assigned to the second apartment while the second one to the third apartment.
-In the thermal scenario, community battery and electric vehicles charging are disregarded; see :ref:`Smartlabgrid`.

 Controllable components
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^